 Remember: Conventional fabrics often come with a significant ecological footprint.
 Rayon and viscose are made from wood pulp that may come from virgin forests, and they require numerous potentially toxic chemicals to manufacture.
 Bamboo rayon is made from rapidly renewable bamboo but still requires a lot of chemicals.
 Nylon and polyester are petroleum-based and non-biodegradable.
 And cotton accounts for more than 14 percent of all agricultural insecticides, despite only using two percent of arable land.
 Conventional cotton also requires a tremendous amount of water.

-Green Alternative: Synergy Organic Tissue Knit Audrey Camisole (no longer available, similar here)
+Green Alternative: Synergy Organic Ella Camisole (available here)

-Synergy Organic (see p.
-65) focuses on making organic clothing without harming the planet.
+Synergy Organic focuses on making organic clothing without harming the planet.
 This camisole is made of 100 percent organic cotton with low-impact dyes.
-It’s also GOTS-certified organic (see p.
-65).
-At $38.25, this tank’s cost is competitive with Gap’s $31.99 shirt.
-Paying only slightly more is worth it when you consider Synergy’s clothing was manufactured ethically.
+It’s also GOTS-certified organic.
+At $22.00, this tank’s cost is better than competitive with Gap’s $31.99 shirt.
+You pay less, especially when you consider Synergy’s clothing was manufactured ethically.

 Green tip: Look for eco-fabrics when you shop.
 Certified organic cotton and other fibers are grown without synthetic chemicals or genetically modified seeds.
 Lyocell/TENCEL® is made from wood pulp from tainably managed forests—or sometimes rapidly renewable brown algae, bamboo, or eucalyptus—using a nontoxic process.
 MODAL® (be sure to look for the registered symbol) is an eco-friendly fabric made from beech trees.
 And silk is a low-toxicity fabric.
 “Peace silk” is made without killing the silk worm.